meghdadk/DB_unlearning/README.md

 ## Datasets

 We use three real-world datasets for our evaluations: Census, Forest, and DMV.
+You can download the versions we use from [here](https://drive.google.com/file/d/1bWbgxpyyITYMWF7LBnWHut7EKIqadxyY/view?usp=share_link)

 ## Experiments